Relation between exciton splittings, magnetic circular dichroism, and magnetization in wurtzite (Ga,Fe)N: Reflectivity spectra and the determination of exchange integrals

 and $\beta^{\pm}_i=(\omega/c)l_i \sqrt{\epsilon^{\pm}_i}$ is the dephasing of the electromagnetic wave of frequency $\omega$ passing through the $i-th$ layer of thickness $l_i$.
 Comparing to the previous model of magneto-reflectivity in (Ga,Fe)N (Ref.~\onlinecite{Pacuski:2008_PRL}), we take into account Fabry-P\'{e}rot interferences occurring in our structure consisting of thin layers but neglect polaritonic effects\cite{Hopfield:1963_PR} that would be more important in the case of spectrally narrower transitions and smaller Zeeman splittings than in our case.

-The computed reflectivity spectra at 1~T and at 2~K are shown together with the experimental results in Figs.~\ref{widma1T}(b) and \ref{widma1T}(c).
-A good match of the experimental and theoretical data is evident in the whole near-band-gap spectral region.
+The computed real and imaginary parts of the (Ga,Fe)N dielectric function in 1 T and at 2 K are plotted in Fig.~\ref{dielfunc}.
+The corresponding reflectivity spectra are shown together with the experimental results in Figs.~\ref{widma1T}(b) and \ref{widma1T}(c).
+A good match of the experimental data and modeling is evident in the whole near-band-gap spectral region.
 The energy positions, linewidths, and oscillator strengths of the $A$, $B$ and $C$ excitonic transitions as a function of the magnetic field, as obtained from the fitting procedure, are presented in Fig.~\ref{fitexc}.

 The obtained dependencies of the exciton energies on the magnetic field, shown in Fig.~\ref{fitexc}(a), provide information on the $s-d$ and $p-d$ exchange splitting of the conduction and valence bands in (Ga,Fe)N at a given magnetization of the Fe ions, $M(T,H)$.
 We interpret these dependencies by taking into account the electron-hole exchange interaction and by incorporating into the $kp$ Hamiltonian for the wurtzite structure the $sp-d$ exchange terms, $I\bm{sM}(T,H)/g\mu_{\text{B}}$, where the exchange integrals are $I = \alpha^{\text{(app)}}$ and $I =\beta^{\text{(app)}}$ for the $s$-type conduction band and for the $p$-type valence band, respectively.\cite{Pacuski:2008_PRL} The index "app" underlines that the exchange integrals introduced in this way may be renormalized by corrections to the virtual and molecular field approximations.\cite{Dietl:2008_PRB} The apparent exchange energies we determine from our magneto-reflectivity data (Fig.~\ref{fitexc}) are $N_0 \alpha^{\text{(app)}} = -0.05 \pm 0.1$~eV and $N_0 \beta^{\text{(app)}} = +0.5 \pm 0.2$~eV, respectively.
 The main contribution to the error is related to the uncertainty of the iron concentration determination.